CoderRankPro/.github/profile/README.md

 </p>
 <h4>
-  Welcome to Alphasians!
+  Welcome to CoderRankPro!
-  Alphasians is an Open Source community aimed at encouraging and promoting communication, best practices and technical expertise in an inclusive and welcoming environment.
+  CoderRankPro is an Open Source community aimed at encouraging and promoting communication, best practices and technical expertise in an inclusive and welcoming environment.
 </h4>

 ### Discord